Mission: Impossible (1966 TV series): Fifth season

 During the fifth season, with Paramount executives having gained greater control, new producer Bruce Lansbury began to phase out international missions.
-These were more expensive to film, often requiring sets to be purpose-built, along with special costuming, etc., all of which was avoided with "domestic" settings.
+These were more expensive to film, often requiring sets to be purpose-built, along with special costuming, etc., all of which was avoided with domestic settings.
 This would manifest itself the following year with the IMF frequently battling organized crime, though the fifth season still featured more international forays than not.
 The gangland bosses are usually associated with a criminal organization called the "Syndicate", a generic organization, or its franchises.
 When describing such assignments, the taped message usually notes that the target is outside the reach of "conventional law enforcement".

-The objective of such missions is usually to obtain evidence that might be admissible in court, often taking the form of tricking the mobsters into making a confession while being recorded.
+The objective of such missions is usually to obtain evidence that might be admissible in court, often taking the form of tricking the mobsters into making confessions while being recorded.
 Manipulating the targets into killing one another became much less common as well.
 Lansbury also attempted to replace Peter Lupus, who was expressing dissatisfaction with his part at this time, with Sam Elliott.
 Over the course of the fifth season, Lupus's William "Willy" Armitage appeared in 13 of 23 episodes, to the outrage of fans who demanded Armitage's return.
 Elliott appeared in the first filmed episode of season six, but Lupus remained in the last two seasons, with Armitage being given a larger share of screen time and more demanding duties.